Hams6/linux_sql/linux_sql/README.md

 7. Crontab was used for executing the resource usage script every minute

 # Quick Start
-Use markdown code block for your quick-start commands
 - Start a psql instance using psql_docker.sh
 <pre>
 <span style="color:gray"># Note that you can also stop or create the psql instance by changing the first CLI argument to either start or stop</span>